silvercircle/silvercircle.github.io/_software/visualize-commit-history-of-a-version-control-system.md

        ultrafast -pix_fmt yuv420p -crf 1 -threads 0 -bf 0 gource_out.mp4
 ```

-While playing around with it, I've made a video, showing approximately one months of activity in the
+While playing around with it, I've made a video, showing approximately one month of activity in the
 GitHub repository of this web page.
 The result is not as exciting as the demo videos on the
 project's home page, but since there are quite some options to choose from, it's probably just
 because I do not yet know how to take most advantage of all the parameters[^small].